 How to gauge biological availability?
 Scientists have worked out that if you expose a Right handed or a Left handed isomer to polarised light, it will reflect the light in either a positive (d, +) or negative (l,-) direction (Clockwise or Anticlockwise).
 With biotin, they have determined that the isomers that reflect polarised light in a positive (clockwise) direction coincide to those with higher growth rates in certain organisms.
 Hence, they are said to be biologically active forms of biotin.
 Which are most biologically active for humans?
 I don’t think we really know as I have not been ably to locate any papers that investigate this, but the specification used to designate a pure biotin as a Pharmaceutical Grade of biotin defines a specific rotation of between +89 to +93 degrees.

 Now I make a concerted effort to ensure the type that is used in our formulations is always greater than 99% pure and has a specific rotation greater than 92 degrees whenever possible.
-The biotin we uses for most of our high biotin products is right at to top end of the specification used to define Pharma grade biotin, both in terms of purity and specific rotation.
-I have found that some suppliers are not able to tell what version of Biotin they supply is.
-Or even that that they are aware there is a difference.
-Only that the biotin they use is Pharmaceutical Grade.
+The biotin we use for most of our high biotin products is right at the top end of the specification used to define Pharma grade biotin, both in terms of purity and specific rotation.
+I have found that some suppliers are not able to tell what version the Biotin they supply is.
+Or even that they are aware there is a difference.
+Only being aware that the biotin they use is a Pharmaceutical Grade.
 The only product at this stage that we do not use an Ultra High Pharmaceutical Grade of biotin is our MS-High Biotin.
 For this product we use a Standard Pharmaceutical grade of biotin, which is significantly cheaper as the manufacturer does not have to have such tight manufacturing controls in place.

 The Biotin we use for our cheaper high biotin product, MS-High Biotin, is a Standard Pharmaceutical Grade and can be anywhere in the USP specification (Bottom glass in the photo).